-I’m surprised that feeling stuck hasn’t made its way into the DSM-IV.
-It’s a remarkably common struggle and, in my opinion, insufficiently talked about.
+We’re surprised that feeling stuck hasn’t made its way into the DSM-V. It’s a remarkably common struggle and, in our opinion, insufficiently talked about.

 Writers get stuck, of course (writer’s block), and artists too.
 Stuck is a problem with the mechanisms of creativity, but that doesn’t mean it’s limited to those in creative fields.
 We can all get stuck with creativity, whether it’s around dating, a symptom of depression, or in our work lives.